rotki/rotki/docs/api.rst

         "identifier": 8
       }

-   :resjson int identifier: Id of the node that wants to be deleted.
+   :resjson int identifier: Id of the node that will be deleted.

    :statuscode 200: Deletion was successful.
    :statuscode 409: No user is logged or failed to delete because the node name is not in the database.